drj11/sixtyforth/note/multiplication.md

 Note that `*` (which is single × single → single) can be used for either signed or unsigned integers.
-This works because signed multiplcation can be used to multiply unsigned numbers as long as the numbers are not greater than `MAX-N`;
+This works because signed multiplication can be used to multiply unsigned numbers as long as the numbers are not greater than `MAX-N`;
 for unsigned numbers larger than `MAX-N`,